 The concept of the fourth industrial revolution was first introduced in Hannover earlier in this decade.
 This followed several decades of industrial automation, albeit at lower levels of functionality and complexity.
 Many developments have since shaped several industry 4.0 technologies that were previously under the purview of researchers.
 This is possible today, mainly due to innovations in technology, software, and hardware.
 Already, the increasing human-machine, machine-machine, and human-human connectivity influence production systems and processes across the world.
 Industry 4.0 trends and technologies are fundamental in achieving connected manufacturing geared towards smart and autonomous factories.

-Innovation Map outlines Top 10 Industry 4.0 Trends & 20 Startups
+Innovation Map outlines Top 10 Industry 4.0 Trends & 20 Promising Startups

 In the Innovation Map below, you get an overview of the Top 10 Industry Trends & Innovations that impact Industry 4.0 companies worldwide.
 Moreover, the Industry 4.0 Innovation Map reveals 20 hand-picked startups, all working on emerging technologies that advance their field.
-To explore custom insights, get in touch.
+To explore custom insights, simply get in touch with us.

 Tree Map reveals the Impact of the Top 10 Industry 4.0 Trends